BothersMcBitey/tech504_python/General Devops/DevOps.md

    - Single external IP allows for a "friendly" url -> no port numbers
  - The reverse proxy can do load-balancing
  - It can handle caching as well
- - Can handle SSL encrryption and user authentication
+ - Can handle SSL encryption and user authentication

 ### Images
 A regular image just contains the data from the disk of a system.
 A machine image includes extra info about the machine/vm including metadata